MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Upload-organizational-data.md

 The Data Load page displays two tables: System fields and Custom fields.
 You use these tables to map the data in your uploaded file.

-## System fields table
+### System fields table

 The system fields are divided into required fields and optional fields.
- * Required fields are identified in two ways: They appear in rows that have dark shading; under the Source column header, they are identified by the word “Required.”)
+ * **Required fields** are identified in two ways: They appear in rows that have dark shading; under the Source column header, they are identified by the word “Required.”)
 These rows represent data that was found in the file that you uploaded.
 They are mandatory because the upload would fail if the mapping excluded one or more of these fields.
 In other words, you must map each of the required fields; you start this by choosing a value from the drop-down list.
- * Optional fields are represented by rows with lighter shading.
+ * **Optional fields** are represented by rows with lighter shading.
 They appear below the required fields.
 These rows are commonly encountered system fields that Workplace Analytics suggests for use.
 For example, a field in this section might be called “Layer”; if “Layer” is not used in your organization, do not map this field.

-Custom fields table
+### Custom fields table

- * Custom fields are displayed on this page below the well-known fields.
+ * **Custom fields** are displayed on this page below the well-known fields.
 Custom fields are not system fields.
 For the custom fields, you choose a source column from your source.csv, you give the column a name, choose the data type for it, set the appropriate completeness value, and finally decide whether to hash it.
 The completeness value depends on the intended use of the custom field: If you intend to use this data in much of your analysis, you should pick a high value.
 You can pick a lower value if it applies, for example, to only a small subset of people in your organization.

-## Columns in the System fields and Custom fields tables
+### Columns in the System fields and Custom fields tables

- * Source column.
-Each of these fields corresponds to a column in the file that you uploaded.
+ * **Source column.** Each of these fields corresponds to a column in the file that you uploaded.
- * Field name.
-This is the name that will be used in the Workplace Analytics product.
+ * **Field name.**  This is the name that will be used in the Workplace Analytics product.
- * Data type.
-This is the data type of the field.
+ * **Data type.**  This is the data type of the field.
- * Completeness required.
-A source file might still be valid even if some rows have invalid or missing values for some columns.
+ * **Completeness required.**  A source file might still be valid even if some rows have invalid or missing values for some columns.
 When you set “Completeness required,” you state the percentage of rows in the uploaded file that must be valid for this column so that the file validates.
 For example, if the data file updates information about people, since every row must be linked to a user, the PersonID field must be valid in every row.
 In this case, set the value for PersonID to 100%.
- * Hash in report.
-Use this field to obscure sensitive data.
+ * **Hash in report.** Use this field to obscure sensitive data.
 Selecting this option changes the way Workplace Analytics displays data in the report that it generates about the import operation.
 Instead of displaying the actual value that was taken from the source file, it would show a hashed version of the value – a format that cannot be read.

 **To map fields**

-After you complete the steps in Select the files to upload, you are on the Data load page with the System fields table displayed.
+After you complete the steps in [File upload](Upload-organizational-data.md#file-upload), you are on the Data load page with the System fields table displayed.

-1. Map system fields:
+1. <u>Map system fields:</u>

     <img src="../Images/upload-org-data-02.png" alt="System fields table">